FSSAI Regulation of Infant Formula in India

 Form-B duly completed and signed (in duplicate) by the proprietor, partner, or authorized signatory

-Photo identity proof of the proprietor or director of the food business issues by government authority (such as PAN card, voter ID, driver’s license, etc.)
+Photo identity proof of the proprietor or director of the food business issued by government authority (such as PAN card, voter ID, driver’s license, etc.)

 Proof of ownership of the food business premises (such as a sale deed, rent agreement, etc.)